-Some people spend hours flipping through stacks of obscure vinyl records, some search the forest floor for delicious oyster mushrooms, some pick through antique jewelry for hidden beauties.
+Some people spend hours flipping through stacks of obscure vinyl records, some scan the forest floor for delicious oyster mushrooms, some pick through antique jewelry for hidden beauties.
 We are all foragers, selecting items of meaning to put in our backpacks and carry with us on our journeys.
-At some point, I realized that whether I was talking to a friend over coffee or plucking small stones from a sandy beach, I was a storyforager.
-I gather stories, my own and others’.
-I carry these with me as surely as the acorns, feathers, and seaglass in my pockets.
+Whether I am chatting with a friend over coffee or plucking tiny spiral shells from a sandy beach, I am a storyforager.
+I gather stories.
+I carry these alongside the acorns, feathers, and seaglass in my pockets.

 Why a photograph of cairns on this website’s homepage?